LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/new-agent-manager-experience.md

 * **Send conversation back to queue**
 * **Close the conversation**

-You can click on ‘to send messages go to my connections’ list and it will automatically open this conversation in the workspace and enable you to start messaging.
+You can click on ‘to send messages go to My Conversations list and it will automatically open this conversation in the workspace and enable you to start messaging.

 ![](img/new-agent-manager-experience-3.png)